PACE Technologies metallographic abrasive blades sectioning consumables

 Abrasive Cutting Process Description

 Abrasive sectioning has primarily been used for sectioning ductile materials.
-Examples include metals, plastics, polymer matrix composites, metal matrix composites, plastics and rubbers.
-The proper selection of an abrasive blade requires an understanding of the relationship between the abrasive particle, abrasive bonding and the specimen properties.
+Examples include metals, plastics, polymer matrix composites, metal matrix composites, plastics, and rubbers.
+The proper selection of an abrasive blade requires an understanding of the relationship between the abrasive particle, abrasive bonding, and the specimen properties.

 Cutting coated samples - maintain coating in compression